Everything your pet sitter needs to know

 If you really can’t bear to be apart…

-A pet camera allows you to see – and talk to – your pet!
+A pet camera lets you check in and even talk to your pet while you’re away.
 No better remedy for separation anxiety than seeing that your fluffy friend is happy and well.

-Finally, although it’s never nice to say goodbye to your best friend for any length of time, try to act calm and normal when you leave.
-With everything now ready and under control, the chances are it will be a happy experience for your pet and their temporary parent!
+Finally, remember, although it’s never easy to say goodbye to your best friend for any length of time, try to act calm and normal when you leave.
+With everything prepared and your sitter fully briefed, you can feel confident that your pet is in safe hands – and likely having a great time too.